pj-wise/web-sprint-challenge-authentication-and-testing/README.md

 2. What does `bcrypt` do to help us store passwords in a secure manner.

+bcrypt generates a salt (random data) and combines it with the provided password to create a unique hash that is one-way(cant be reversed)

 3. How are unit tests different from integration and end-to-end testing.

 4. How _Test Driven Development_ changes the way we write applications and tests.